Saturday, December 21, 2024

 Date: April 30th, May 1st

-Meaning: Being the last of the purely spring festivals, this is also a fertility ritual, celebrated most commonly with a maypole and a crowning of a May Lord and Lady.
+Meaning: Being the last of the pure spring festivals, this is also a fertility ritual, celebrated most commonly with a maypole and a crowning of a May Lord and Lady.
 This fertility ritual also coincides with the male Sun god reaching his maturation in youth, but not quite an ‘adult’ in the traditional sense.
-As such, it is a season of budding sexuality and symbolism of this is rife at this time.
+As such, it is a season of budding sexuality and the symbolism of this is rife at this time.

-Wicca wheel of the Year
+Wicca Wheel of the Year

 5. Litha: